Digit (unit): Britain

 A digit (lat. digitus, "finger"), when used as a unit of length, is usually a sixteenth of a foot or 3/4" (1.905 cm for the international inch).
 The width of an adult human male finger tip is indeed about 2 centimetres.
 In English this unit has mostly fallen out of use, as do others based on the human arm: finger (7/6 digit), palm (4 digits), hand (16/3 digits), shaftment (8 digits), span (12 digits), cubit (24 digits) and ell (60 digits).

-It is in general equal to the foot-nail, although the term nail can also be used as 1/16 of yard and other units.

 Astronomy

 In astronomy a digit is, or was until recently, one twelfth of the diameter of the sun or the moon.
 This is found in the Moralia of Plutarch, XII:23, but the definition as exactly one twelfth of the diameter may be due to Ptolemy.
 Sosigenes of Alexandria had observed in the 1st century AD that on a dioptra, a disc with a diameter of 11 or 12 digits (of length) was needed to cover the moon.